siegfried-ehret-sonarsource/beulogue/README.md

 Structure:

 - If you have one language: everything will start the root of the `public` folder.
+A `feed.xml` file will be created in that folder.
 - If you have multiple languages: each language will start in the `public/<language>/` folder.
 A default `index.html` file will be at the root of the `public` folder, redirecting to the default language.
+A  `feed.xml` file will be created for each language.

 ### Templating